ajit250103/ajit250103/README.md

 ## **About Me**
 I'm a full-stack developer and data analyst with hands-on experience in building scalable web applications and crafting insightful dashboards.
 I’m passionate about developing solutions that combine intelligence, automation, and user experience.
-🎓 B.Tech CSE @ VIT Bhopal University, 2025 Graduate
+🎓 B.Tech CSE @ VIT Bhopal University, 2025 Passed Out
 🔧 Worked on various Full Stack Projects like E-learning, E-commerce, Hospital Website, and many more.

 ## **Tech Stack**